floraison/flor/doc/launching.md

 ## launching manually

-(launching with a passive or active flor unit, simply by insering a launch message in the `:flor_messages` table of the flor database)
+(launching with a passive or active flor unit, simply by inserting a launch message in the `:flor_messages` table of the flor database)

+### launching by inserting a message in the flor database
+### launching by inserting a message in the spool/ directory

 TODO